The cost is limited; the value, unlimited.

 Child goes to college.

 I hope you had a grin or two reserved even while reading some of these hard facts.
-The point though is that if or when you have your children, it’ll be the start of a new period in your life.
+Sure, the facts can be sobering, but the reality of raising kids doesn’t usually deter most couples.
+Preparation is key.
+The point here is that if or when you have your children, it’ll be the start of a new period in your life.
 As I mentioned a few times, our frugal lives took quite a hit after kids, but we’re working hard to manage the budget.
-Parenthood can be expensive, still I wouldn’t trade it for anything in the world!
+Parenthood can be expensive — still I wouldn’t trade it for anything in the world!

 Image Credit: The photoshopped baby photos you see here can be found everywhere in the internet so I’m not really sure whom I should credit for them.
 If you know who the original source of these images are, please let me know so I can give them due credit.
 Thank you!